Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Theory and Observational Error

+Stellar masses are derived from SED fitting and can vary substantially across modeling choices~\cite{Labbe:2022ahb, haro_spectroscopic_2023, Perez-Gonzalez:2025bqr}.
+We therefore treat SED-model dependence as a systematic uncertainty.
 Each SED derived galaxy mass value has a central value with upper and lower random errors.
 For galaxies where multiple SED pipelines are available, we take the median of central mass values as the galaxy's mass $m$.
 The same is done for the upper and lower random errors separately to get the final random errors $\delta m_\text{rand}^+$ and $\delta m_\text{rand}^-$.
-To bracket the systematic uncertainty, we take the largest deviation of the central mass value, among the different SED derived masses, from $m_\text{gal}$ to get the upper and lower systematic errors $\delta m_\text{sys}^+$ and $\delta m_\text{sys}^-$.
+To bracket the systematic uncertainty, we take the largest deviation of the central mass value, among the different SED derived masses, from $m$ to get the upper and lower systematic errors $\delta m_\text{sys}^+$ and $\delta m_\text{sys}^-$.

 When multiple SED pipelines are available, we adopt the median mass and take the extrema relative to the median as asymmetric systematic bounds.
-To be conservative, when only a single pipeline is available, as marked in Table~\ref{tab:gal data}, we assign a fractional systematic error equal to the mean of the fractional systematics from multi-pipeline objects (see Table~\ref{tab:gal data}).
-Since the underlying nature of the systematic errors is unknown, we account for systematics via the $M_{\text{bias}}$ term in Eq.~\ref{eq:rhostarLH}, propagating $\delta m_\text{sys}^+$ and $\delta m_\text{sys}^-$ errors separately rather than mistakenly combining with random errors in quadrature.
-This systematic effect shifts lower mass excursions to sample from the high-number of low-mass objects, more so than the fewer high-mass objects with the upper systematic uncertainties.
-Therefore, the scatter from low-mass objects is much greater than that from high-mass objects, especially when including the systematic unknowns.
+To be conservative, when only a single pipeline is available, as marked in Table~\ref{tab:gal data}, we assign a fractional systematic error equal to the mean of the fractional systematics from multipipeline objects (see Table~\ref{tab:gal data}).
+Since the underlying nature of the systematic errors is unknown and represents a potential shift in the central value determination, we account for systematics via the $M_{\text{sys}}$ term in Eq.~\eqref{eq:rhostarLH}, propagating $\delta m_\text{sys}^+$ and $\delta m_\text{sys}^-$ errors separately rather than inaccurately combining with random errors in quadrature.